divyansh-26miles/Documentation/index.md

 1. **Config**
     * Config file parameters are read and loaded into variables.
 2. **Historical Data**
-    * The specified data file from the config is loaded into a data structure
+    * The specified data file from the config is loaded into a data structure.
 3. **Order Management**
     * Orders can be sent either immediately or scheduled for a later time based on config file.
 4. **Maintenance Mode**